mmransem09/mmransem09/PF/Routing.md

 Port forwarding rules were configured for public-facing services hosted internally.

+---

-🛠️ Tools and Testing
+## 🛠️ Tools and Testing
-netcat (nc): Used to emulate client-server communication for HTTP, SMTP, DNS, and IMAP testing.
+**netcat (nc):** Used to emulate client-server communication for HTTP, SMTP, DNS, and IMAP testing.

-ftp: Actual FTP servers were configured on s5 and es7.
+**ftp:** Actual FTP servers were configured on s5 and es7.
 Access was managed through an FTP proxy running on rt2.

 ---